aplteam/Tatin/docs/PublishingPackages.md

   That is good enough a reason to use this with care.
 Only when messing around with packages on your local machine that are not designed to be published on a Tatin server may this be used.

 * Using the http[s]:// protocol defeats Tatin's scan strategy: normally when a dependency is required Tatin will scan all defined Registries by their priority, unless the http[s]:// protocol is used.
-Again this should be used very carefully, if at all.
+Again this should be used with care.

+* When a package is published to a Tatin Registry, any protocols (file:// or http:// or https://) are removed: the dependency is defined just be the package names.

+  When such a package is installed or loaded, Tatin will interrogate all Registries in its search path, with the first hit winning the day.

 ### Final step